racedisparityaudit/style-guide/a-z.md

 Follow the [GOV.UK style guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#data) and write data as a singular noun.

-For example:

-‘This data shows that…’, not ‘These data show that…’.
+Write ‘This data shows that…’, not ‘These data show that…’.

 ### Dates